 - Neglecting work, school, family, personal needs or household responsibilities because of gambling

 - Feeling anxious, worried, guilty, depressed or irritable

 If you recognise any of the signs above, help and support for anyone who wishes to talk to someone about their gambling is offered by the following organisations:

 Help and support:

-Tuckwell Chase Lottery is a member of the Hospice Lotteries Association and the Lotteries Council, both of whom make a financial contribution to BeGambleAware on behalf of their members.
+Tuckwell Chase Lottery is a member of the Hospice Lotteries Association and who make a financial contribution to BeGambleAware on behalf of their members.
 BeGambleAware is a leading charity committed to promoting responsibility in gambling.

 National Gambling Helpline: 0808 8020 133

 Site blockers: such as Gamblock or Netnanny can block access to online gambling sites (there is likely to be a charge for these services).